codsen/codsen/packages/lerna-clean-changelogs-cli/README.md

    ## 2.0.0 (2018-12-27)
    ```

-   (notice how a second hash character added, beside link being removed)
+   (notice how a second `#` character is added, beside link being removed)

 ---

-We might add more cleaning features in later releases.
+More features will follow.

 **[⬆ back to top](#)**